vstoppe/mycloud/privoxy/Readme.md

 - nginx webserver which services the proxy.pac file

+# Compose-files

+In the dockercompose-files directory contains at least two configurations:

+- docker-compose_01-privoxy+nginx_wpad.yml: Use this in a network
+- docker-compose_02-privoxy_local.yml: Use this on a local machine.

+Link the right file for your needs:

+`ln -s dockercompose-files/docker-compose_02-privoxy+local.yml ./docker-compose.yml`

 # Configuration

 - The [tor-privoxy-alpine](https://hub.docker.com/r/rdsubhas/tor-privoxy-alpine) image was incomplete, so it had to be a little bit adjusted by a Dockerfile.
 Documentation is included